 The collection is arguably the most significant grouping of contemporary artifacts ever assembled relating to the relationship of Abraham Lincoln and the Rocky Mountain West.
 No institution, public or private, national or regional, can duplicate the 1,500 tangible objects, books, letters, photographs, publications, cartoons, relics, paintings, statuary, campaign mementos, association pieces and Lincoln family items now part of the collection of the Idaho State Archives.

 Permanent Exhibition at the Idaho History Center provides public access to incredibly unique materials

-Visitors will enter the exhibition through a reconstruction of the Lincoln-era Cabinet Room where President Lincoln signed the Emancipation Proclamation in the White House.
-The reconstructed Cabinet Room will contain replica furnishings, fixtures and wall coverings.
-Visitors will exit through the last gallery depicting the Presidential Box in Ford’s Theater where President Lincoln was assassinated.
-In between, visitors will explore four more exhibition galleries exploring the chronological and topical depiction of Lincoln’s life, achievements, and relations with the West.
+Visitors enter the exhibition through a reconstruction of the Lincoln-era Cabinet Room where President Lincoln signed the Emancipation Proclamation in the White House.
+The reconstructed Cabinet Room contains replica furnishings, fixtures and wall coverings.
+Visitors exit through the last gallery depicting President Lincoln's assassination, which includes the only known copy of the Idaho Statesman of April 25, 1865 announcing the sad news of the President's death to Boise.
+In between, visitors explore four more exhibition galleries exploring the chronological and topical depiction of Lincoln’s life, achievements, and relations with the West.

 The Research Center at the Idaho State Archives is first and foremost an educational center.
 Our impact goes beyond traditional scholars to reach life-long learners.
-This exhibition will have immediate impact on visitors to the Research Center and will provide a new, unique way to serve school groups, researchers, and tourists and visitors of all ages.
-The exhibition will be free and accessible to all, without barriers.
-Lincoln himself was a youth with no advatagage.
+This exhibition has immediate impact on visitors to the Research Center and provides a new, unique way to serve school groups, researchers, and tourists and visitors of all ages.
+The exhibition is free and accessible to all.
+Lincoln himself was a youth with no advantage.
 His rise to become a great leader and humanitarian make him the perfect role model for today’s youth and society.